nielrenned/aoc2024/README.md

 # Day 25

 > Note: I finished this problem in December 2024, but I did not write down my thoughts for it.
 So I'm coming back in May 2025 to attempt to figure out what I was thinking.

+As usual, the actual Christmas Day problem wasn't too bad.
+We just needed to convert the input into a list of keys and a list of locks (really a list of heights for each) and then check all possible pairs to see how many fit together.
+Python's list comprehensions and `itertools` come in very handy here for making the code readable.